Careers in Vaccine Research

 A vaccine scientist at Pfizer Animal Health, Paul Dominowski, PhD, has developed several vaccines that are used for immunizing cattle against various highly contagious viral and bacterial agents.
 Most recently, he developed a vaccine that contains antigens against five viruses, all of which can cause bovine respiratory disease (BRD).
 By creating a multi-agent vaccine, he has eliminated the need for separate vaccinations and is saving farmers and the cattle industry millions of dollars each year.
 Dominowski holds a BS in microbiology and public health, and an MS and a PhD in immunology.

 Dominowski says, “Even as a little kid I knew I wanted to be a scientist.
-A good scientist needs to be curious and want to know about the nuts and bolts of how things work.
-You need to have good problem solving skills and resiliency.
-Resilience is especially key—experiments rarely work the first time and you have to be prepared to go back to the drawing board, figure out the problem, and try it again.
-Every failure is really a learning and problem solving experience.”
+A good scientist needs to be curious and want to know about the details of how things work.
+You need to have good problem-solving skills and resiliency.
+Resilience is especially key: experiments rarely work the first time, and you must be prepared to go back to the drawing board, figure out the problem, and try it again.
+Every failure is really a learning and problem-solving experience.”
 Once an experiment does work, you must demonstrate that it can be repeated, not just by yourself, but by other scientists.

 Like Dominowski, Deborah Farson, BS, knew from an early age that she loved science.
 “In high school I stumbled onto a book in the school library that had pictures of a tobacco mosaic virus taken with an electron microscope.
 I must have checked that book out a dozen times to look at those photos.
 Little did I know then how much of my career would be spent working with viruses.”